iulianraduat/labeled-checkbox-material-ui/README.md

 ### 1.0.2

-- fixed the pass of styles from parent to this component
+- Fixed the pass of styles from parent to this component

+### 1.0.2

+- Updated packages